 The effectiveness of the ASIF procedure raises questions on the role of memory and retrieval in machine learning, while at the same time opens new opportunities for products based on multimodal models, opening many avenues for future works.
 In the following we will discuss these aspects.

-\textbf{Perception and interpretation disentangled.} \ ASIF redefines what constitutes a multimodal model by explicitly disentangling memory from encoding: here there is no trace of the multimodal data in the weights of the encoders, which are pretrained on different datasets.
+\textbf{Perception and interpretation disentangled.} \ In ASIF there is no trace of the multimodal data in the weights of the encoders, which are pretrained on different unimodal datasets.
 Nonetheless, the relative representations and the outcome of any classification task fundamentally depend on the multimodal dataset.
 This state of affairs reflects the factorization of perception and interpretation in the two stages constituting an ASIF model; the encoding and the construction of the relative representations.
-Such factorization may be desirable, since it relieves the neural encoders from the responsibility of attributing meaning to their inputs.
-Therefore allowing us to ``keep our nose out of the black boxes'' \citep[Par.
-3.3.1.3]{eco2000kant} and only consider the second stage to analyze, explain, and act on the interpretations of an ASIF model.
-Similarly to when --to teach the interpretations at the basis of a discipline-- we modify the schoolbooks rather than directly adjusting the synapses of the learner.
+Such factorization is desirable because it relieves the black-box neural encoders from the responsibility of attributing meaning to their inputs, as envisaged by \citet[Par.
+3.3.1.3]{eco2000kant}.
+Therefore, we can consider the neural encoders as mere sensors and focus only on the second stage to analyze, explain, and act on the interpretations of an ASIF model, as shown in Figure \ref{fig-deepdive}.